CCMS-UCSD/GNPSDocumentation/docs/gc-ms-deconvolution.md

 See [tutorial video](https://youtu.be/XodHMJcuwnk) on Kovats RI marker file creation within MZmine.

 ## GC-MS data processing with MS-DIAL

-To access the documentation for GC-MS data processing with MS-Dial, click to this [link](gc-ms-data_processing_MS-DIAL.md).
+Deconvolution of GC-EI-MS data can be performed within MS-DIAL.
+User can follow the step-by-step documentation [here](gc-ms-data_processing_MS-DIAL.md) or refer to the [MS-DIAL documentation](https://mtbinfo-team.github.io/mtbinfo.github.io/MS-DIAL/tutorial.html) website for detailed introduction.